Welcome to Marseille cruise port, France!

 4. Vallon des Auffes

-Vallon des Auffes is a true hidden gem of Marseille and if you look for a peaceful oasis and fresh fish specialties, this is the place to go!
+Vallon des Auffes is a true hidden gem of Marseille and if you are looking for a peaceful oasis and fresh fish specialties, this is the place to go!

 Explore Vallon des Auffes tours and activities